PerryFAU/Expresson_Noise/README.md

 The data sets consist of the following three (3) files:

-The code packages are identified below and organized in four (4) categories defining the processing order in R.  The data files must be loaded into the R environment first followed by running the file to generate the environment.
+The code packages are identified below and organized in four (4) categories that support the processing order in R.  The data files must be loaded into the R environment first followed by running the file to generate the environment.
 Afterward, the files that create the base or supplemental figures can be run in either order.
-I've included notes below to explain each file and also provide specific technical details for successful execution.
+I've included notes below to provide additional information about each file and also provide specific technical details for successful execution.

 Data files
 1. 511145.protein.physical.links.detailed.v12.0.txt